tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 - But a better name for this function would be Parabola, to describe to the reader of our code the relationship.
 - If we are making things that don't have an obvious relationship between the input and the output, we are not accomplishing the spirit of FP.
 - The goal is to create relationships that are obvious to the reader of our code.
-- **Function: the semantic relationship between input and computed output**.
+- **The definition of a function: the semantic relationship between input and computed output**.
 - If we make a function named `shippingRate` the name of the function tells the reader the semantic relationship.

 ```js